Complete Call-by-Value Calculi of Control Operators II: Strong Termination: Strong Normalization

 \section{Strong Normalization}

-The main theorems of this section are the following: (i) A CCV $\lambda\mu$-term $M$ is strongly normalizable if and only if $[\![M]\!]$ is strongly normalizable (Thm.~\ref{tml91}). (ii) $M$ is strongly normalizable if and only if $M$ is typeable (Thm.~\ref{rzq50}).
-We note that strong normalizability of lambda terms is not closed under $\beta\eta$-equality.
-It happens that $M=_{\beta\eta}N$ and $M$ is strongly normalizable whereas $N$ is not.
+The main theorems of this section are the following: (i) a CCV $\lambda\mu$-term $M$ is strongly normalizable if and only if $[\![M]\!]$ is strongly normalizable (Thm.~\ref{tml91}), and (ii) $M$ is strongly normalizable if and only if $M$ is typeable (Thm.~\ref{rzq50}).
+We note that the strong normalizability of lambda terms is not closed under $\beta\eta$-equality.
+It happens that $M=_{\beta\eta}N$ and $M$ is strongly normalizable, whereas $N$ is not.
 Hence the main result (i) is sensitive to the choice of the CPS translation.
-We mainly deal with $[\![\,]\!]=[\![\,]\!]_c$ based on the colon translation given in section~\ref{yhd30}.
+The following argument assumes the colon translation as defined in Preliminaries.
 The case of the standard CPS translation is briefly discussed in~\ref{zqb05}.